How to Write in a Café or Coffee Shop

 • Music and noise: If the indoor or outdoor music is too loud, it will drive you to distraction, not creativity.
 If you need music or white noise while you write, it should be your chosen genre and volume.
 Here’s a tip: Never, ever leave home without a set of noise-blocking ear plugs.
 I keep mine in my wallet.
 Or headphones.
 Also, check if your potential café tables are crushed too closely together.

-• Layout and Tables: At this place, my local coffee haunt, they have two large tables named “The Coffice,” where there’s enough room to spread out your journal, drafts, pens and laptop.
+• Layout and Tables: At this place, my local coffee haunt, they have two large tables named “The Coffice,” where there’s enough room to spread out my journal, drafts, pens and laptop.
 Every café is different, but, if possible, choose a table that’s well away from the counter queue.

 • WiFi Connection: If you’re drafting or editing, you may want to eclipse all digital distractions, including the internet.
 But sometimes, even when you’re in the writing ‘flow,’ you may need to quickly check some fact or research a needed detail.
 Bottom line: You can always put your device on “Airplane’ mode, and it’s better to have WiFi than to wish you had.